bhavika67/mariogame1/README.md

 ---

 ## Usage
 Once the game starts, players can control the Mario character using the specified controls (see below) and interact with the environment.
-Collect coins, avoid obstacles, and complete levels.
+Collect coins, avoid obstacles.

 ---